Webb-School-Computer-Science-Club/Verallel/README.md

 # Helping with Development
 If you wish to help with the development of the site, the zip folder release of the extension will be provided (and maybe some other beta versions the dev team is working on).
 If you are not part of the dev team and end up making yor own working version please publish the code as a fork of this repository.
 Additionally, make sure to detail the changes you make in your fork compared to the original.<br>
-This is the repository for the Chrome extension for Verallel.
-If you want to help with Verallel as a Firefox add-on, you should check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel-Firefox">Verallel-Firefox</a><br>
 If you want to download the newest version of the repository to test things, you can always git clone it and then test it out on Chrome by turning on Developer mode in chrome://extensions and then loading the unzipped folder into your browser.
+You can test it out on Firefox by unzipping the folder and temporarily loading on the extension through the manifest.

 [Back to Top](#verallel)